 Understand authorisation holds

 Once you place an order on Google Store, you might notice an unfamiliar charge on the payment method that you used to make the purchase.
 This is called an authorisation hold, and it should drop from your payment method in a short time.

 When you place an order, we contact the issuing bank to make sure that the payment method is valid.
 Your bank reserves the funds until the transaction processes or the authorisation expires, but this isn't an actual charge.

 Authorisation holds are removed by your bank after a short time, which might vary by bank.
 This doesn’t mean that the order is cancelled.
 If the order is going to be dispatched after the authorisation hold is dropped, you might not get a pending authorisation hold on the payment method.

-If you use a debit card, you might see authorisation holds as charges on your online statement.
+If you use a debit card, you might get authorisation holds as charges on your online statement.
 These charges are automatically reversed by your bank.

 When the order is about to be dispatched, we’ll attempt to charge the payment method on file.
 If there are no issues, the payment method is charged and the order is dispatched.
 If the payment method on file can’t be charged (for lack of funds, changes in billing information, or any other reason) when the order is about to be dispatched, we’ll send you an email, and you have 7 days to update your payment method details, after which your package is dispatched.
 If your payment method details are not updated, your order will be cancelled.